gedeh/amazon-bot/README.md

 - Sold by Amazon
 - Price is within range

-When all above criteria are met, buy action will be performed automatically.
+When all above criteria are met, buy action will be performed automatically using configured account.

 ## To do